-Welcome to the UK Building Energy Performance - Support website
+Welcome to the Building Energy Performance Assessment support website

 This website was created to support UK building energy performance assessments that are produced using the National Calculation Methodologies for energy rating buildings (NCMs).
 The NCMs are a range of assessment methodologies comprising: the Standard Assessment Procedure for Energy Rating of Dwellings (SAP), Reduced Data SAP (RdSAP), which is used to assess existing dwellings, and the Simplified Building Energy Model (SBEM)*, which is used to assess non-domestic buildings.
 The website also supports assessments undertaken using the BREDEM (BRE Domestic Energy Model) assessment methodology, the parent methodology upon which SAP and RdSAP are based.